 Designated Cultural Property of Nagoya, Dashi Floats are the first act of the festival.
-Nine floats adorned with their best finery make their appearance in the vicinity of Nagoya City Hall.
+Nine floats adorned with their finest attire, make their appearance in the vicinity of Nagoya City Hall.

-Each of these floats has Karakuri Ningyo, mechanical puppets, mounted on the top, which perform reenactments of myths and legends, often playing one scene from a larger play.
+Each of these floats has Karakuri Ningyo, which are traditional Japanese mechanical puppets, mounted on the top.
+They perform reenactments of myths and legends, often depicting a single scene from a larger play.

-Don’t worry even if you don’t know what is going on it is fun to watch the incredible craftsmanship and ingenuity of the puppet makers at play.
-A craft with a history of around 1400 years.
+Don’t worry if you’re not entirely sure of the storyline; it’s still enjoyable to witness the incredible craftsmanship and ingenuity of the puppet makers at work.
+This craft boasts a history of around 1400 years.

 Learn about the local food during a Food Tour in Nagoya.
 Click on the banner below for more details!

-The Kagura Zoroe are portable altars found only in the region around Nagoya.
-They are designated Cultural Assets.
-These smaller altars decorated with gold leaf, make their appearance along with the Dashi Floats.
+The Kagura Zoroe are portable altars found exclusively in the Nagoya region.
+They hold the designation of Cultural Assets.
+These smaller altars, adorned with gold leaf, make their appearance alongside the Dashi Floats.

-Traditional as well as modern dance groups show off their skills, brass bands play familiar tunes, cosplayers show off their costumes, and cheerleaders jump, shout and cheer.
+Traditional and modern dance groups showcase their skills, brass bands play familiar tunes, cosplayers show off their costumes, and cheerleaders jump, shout, and cheer.

-Representatives of the sister cities of Nagoya (Los Angeles, Mexico City, Nanjing, Sydney, Turin, and Reims) are in attendance and join the parade.
+Representatives from Nagoya’s sister cities (Los Angeles, Mexico City, Nanjing, Sydney, Turin, and Reims) are in attendance and participate in the parade.

 Each year there are different sports and cultural groups, showing off their varied skills so it will never be boring to attend the Nagoya Festival.